 dango 団子or だんご: small pieces of steamed mochi dumplings, often served on a stick.
 Hanami dango 花見団子 is a very popular type, with color of pink, white, and green.
 Sometimes served with toppings such as mitarashi dango (sweet shoyu), goma (black sesame seed), anko (red bean paste), etc.

 manjuu 饅頭 or まんじゅう: small “buns” that are either steamed or baked, filled with sweet bean paste or other sweet filling.
-Manjuu encompasses a lot of different types of buns, so you will see a lot of variation.
+Manjuu encompasses many different types of buns, so you will see a lot of variation.
+The one above is a stuffed pastry manjuu from an onsen town.

 taiyaki たい焼き: fish-shaped pancake-like pastry with filling, traditionally red bean, but many flavors can be found such as custard, kinako, chocolate, and more.